 Approximately 22,000 practitioners now use point-of-care Omaha System software to document the services they provide nationally and internationally.
 A small percent of the total use paper-and-pen records.

 6. What decision was made in the state of Minnesota that involves the Omaha System?

-In 2014, the Minnesota e-Health Advisory Committee recommended and the Minnesota Commissioner of Health approved recommendations that (1) all providers should use a point-of-care standardized terminology recommended by the American Nurses Association, (2) the terminology should fit their needs, (3) when exchanging a C-CDA with another setting for problems and care plans, SNOMED-CT and LOINC should be used for the exchange, and (4) the Omaha System should be used for all community-based settings.
+In 2014, the Minnesota e-Health Advisory Committee recommended and the Minnesota Commissioner of Health approved recommendations that (1) all EHRs should use a point-of-care standardized terminology recognized by the American Nurses Association, (2) the terminology should fit their needs, (3) when exchanging a C-CDA with another setting for problems and care plans, SNOMED-CT and LOINC should be used for the exchange, and (4) the Omaha System should be used for exchange between settings that use the Omaha System.

 7. How should I, my agency, institution, faculty colleagues, or students approach learning to use the Omaha System?

 Learning to use the Omaha System is like learning a new language and should be approached as such.
 It requires thoughtful practice.
 The 2005 book should be considered to be a primary, essential resource for learners.
 Detailed suggestions to promote learning are described in the 2005 book and summarized below.